 Let

-be the slopes of the edges of the image $h(\Gamma)$ emanating from $v$.
+be the slopes of the edges of the image $h(\Gamma)$ emanating from $h(v)$.
 Here $l, m\in\Bbb Z_{>0}$ are the weights of the relevant edges and $(a, b), (c, d)$ are the primitive integral vectors.
-Recall that these edges correspond to the intersections between $C_{0, v}$ and the toric divisors of the toric surface defined by the two dimensional fan whose 1-skeleton is given by the tropical curve with a unique vertex $v$ (see \cite[Definition 5.1]{NS}). \begin{rem} When $\dim V_v = 1$, then the vectors $(la, lb)$, $(mc, md)$ and $(-la-mc, -lb-md)$ are all parallel (up to the orientation), and we can assume $(a, b) = (c, d)$.
+Recall that these edges correspond to the intersections between $C_{0, v}$ and the toric divisors of the toric surface defined by a fan whose 1-skeleton is given by the tropical curve with the unique vertex $h(v)$ (see \cite[Definition 5.1]{NS}). \begin{rem} When $\dim V_v = 1$, then the vectors $(la, lb)$, $(mc, md)$ and $(-la-mc, -lb-md)$ are all parallel (up to the orientation), and we can assume $(a, b) = (c, d)$.
 Also, in this case the fan defining the toric surface consists of two rays emanating from the origin of $\Bbb R^2$ (and no two dimensional cone). \end{rem}